 Well, congratulations to you!
 You’ve made the decision to sit for the CFA Level 1 Exam.
 This will require a lot of your time, dedication, and attention.
 Be prepared to be socially lost for the next few months because these exams are extremely difficult.
 You need to have a structured study schedule in order to efficiently utilize the time you have.

 According to the CFA Institute successful candidates on an average report that they spent approximately 300 hours preparing for the CFA exam in total.
 The required preparation time can be greater for those with a poor background in the subject matter and less for those who have a strong background in the subjects that the CFA curriculum covers.

 As a plan to follow, let’s use this study plan of 300 hours:

 The CFA Level 1 exam covers 10 topics, 18 study sessions, and 60 readings.
 Each subject carries a different weight in the exam.
 A good way to manage your study time is by allocating study time based on each topic’s weight.
 Follow the CFA notes for better understanding.

 On average it is best to utilize the first 4 months for reading and the last one month for practice.
 You should practice at least 1 CFA mock exam every during the last month.
 Once you practice a CFA mock exam you will become familiar with the exam pattern.

 Utilize your days off and weekends very efficiently, add extra study hours for those days, study the CFA notes on every weekend.
 Do not forget—the more you practice, the higher your chances of being successful on the exam.

 End of chapter questions

-Summing up, the key ti passing your CFA level 1 exams is to study for at least 300 hours with a well structured exam study plan and proper time management.
+Summing up, the key to passing your CFA level 1 exam is to study for at least 300 hours with a well-structured exam study plan and proper time management.